heudiasyc/Evidential-neural-network-for-lymphoma-segmentation/README.md

 # Evidential-neural-network-for-lymphoma-segmentation
 Code for paper "Lymphoma segmentation from 3D PET-CT images using a deep evidential network"

+## Abstract
+A reasonable and reliable quantification of segmentation uncertainty is important to optimize the segmentation framework and further improve performance.
+In this work, an automatic evidential segmentation model based on BFT and deep learning is proposed to segment lymphomas from 3D PET-CT images, which not only focuses on lymphoma segmentation accuracy but also on uncertainty quantification using belief functions.

 # ES-UNet
-This repo contains the supported pytorch code and configuration files to reproduce 3D lymphoma segmentaion results of [ENN-UNet and RBF-UNet](https://arxiv.org/abs/2201.13078).
+This repo contains the supported pytorch code and configuration files to reproduce 3D lymphoma segmentaion results of [ENN-UNet and RBF-UNet](https://www.sciencedirect.com/science/article/pii/S0888613X22000962).

 ## Environment